Necrotizing Enterocolitis in the Newborn

 - Sluggishness (lethargy)

 The symptoms of NEC may be similar to symptoms of other conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is NEC diagnosed?

-Your baby’s healthcare provider will check him or her for signs of NEC.
+Your baby’s healthcare provider will check them for signs of NEC.

 How is NEC treated?